xianglitheonly/EC2-monitor-solution/README.md

 https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux

 ## Jenkins
-* A multi-branch pipline is used to automatically run Terraform apply and Ansible deploy.
+* A multi-branch pipeline is used to automatically run Terraform apply and Ansible deploy.
-* The public ssh key used to create the EC2 intances should be put in the docker volume called jenkins-docker-certs.
+* The public ssh key used to create the EC2 instances should be put in the docker volume called jenkins-docker-certs.
-* All the credentials are stored in Jenkins cretentails.
+* All the credentials are stored in Jenkins credentails.
 There are tf-creds for Terraform cloud, github-cred for github personal access, xiangli-admin for AWS CLI access, ec2-ssh-key for the ssh private key.
 ![alt text](image.png)